hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 ### Use the API to:

-- Request the UKIM Authorisation Status of 1-3000 EORIs passed as an array.
+- Request the UKIMS Authorisation Status of 1-3000 EORIs passed as an array.
 - Run tests in the HMRC sandbox environment.

 ## Developer Setup